emilioano/Eminder/README.md

 GRANT ALL PRIVILEGES ON EminderSchedulerDB.* TO 'user'@'localhost';
 ```

-To install the Python applicaton:
+To install the Python application:
 ```bash
 # Set up a virtual environment (venv).
 Not mandatory but recommended.
 python3 -m venv .venv